Krazete/sgmcard/README.md

 ### GIF Support

-This website supports the creation of animated cards (somewhat) by using the following libraries:
+This website supports the creation of animated cards (somewhat) thanks to the following libraries:

 * [buzzfeed/libgif-js](https://github.com/buzzfeed/libgif-js) for converting gif frames to canvas context
 * [jnordberg/gif.js](https://github.com/jnordberg/gif.js) for encoding canvas animations to gif data
 * [Stuk/jszip](https://github.com/Stuk/jszip) for creating a zip file of multiple frames
 * [eligrey/FileSaver.js](https://github.com/eligrey/FileSaver.js) for downloading heavy files
-* [ezgif](https://ezgif.com/maker) for converting individual frames into a complete gif

 All animated cards are rendered with a frame delay of one millisecond.
 They also have a lower image quality and an opaque black background.